trivago/gollum/docs/src/gen/formatter/double.rst

   Use the stream id of the left side as the final stream id for the message if this value is "true".
   This parameter is set to "false" by default.

+**Left**

+  A optional formatter list which are used for the left side.
+  This parameter is set to "empty list" by default.

+**Right**

+  A optional formatter list which are used for the right side.
+  This parameter is set to "empty list" by default.